 It wasn’t until two years into the operation that their flagship LBIPA was created.
 In fact, while the first batch was fermenting in the tank, Sandy hit and flooded the warehouse.
 This East Coast IPA, which won silver at the 2014 Atlantic City Beer and Music Festival, gives off a wonderful piney floral smell, but drinks with a bit of sweetness.
 “It’s different kind of IPA, sort of like an IPA for people who don’t drink IPAs,” said General Manager Ari Bildner.

-Since then, Steinberg has left the brewery, while O’Neil is now the head brewer at Carton Brewing.
+Since then, Steinberg has left the brewery, with O’Neil now the head brewer at Carton Brewing.
 Over the past few years, NJ Beer Co. has expanded their offerings to include even more Jersey-centric beers.
 Their double IPA, the Atlantic City casino-themed Pit Boss, uses a four-hop blend to give a strong, danky finish, while their Wee Heavy Scottish ale claims another city on the water as the inspiration behind its name, nearby Weehawken.
-As you’d expect for a 9% ABV beer with strong caramel notes and a malty finish, this one will put a few extra hairs on your chest.
+This 9% ABV beer with strong caramel notes and a malty finish will put a few extra hairs on your chest.

-The market and the beer traveller also demands a tap room where you can sample everything they have to offer.
-Their warehouse location in North Bergen, just a minute’s drive from where Route 3 becomes I-495, is a blessing and curse.
+Of course, the tap room is where you can sample everything they have to offer.
+Their warehouse in North Bergen, just a minute’s drive from where Route 3 becomes I-495, is both a blessing and curse.
 Steinberg chose the North Bergen space because it was a block from his house, and it’s common for local workers from nearby Pat LaFrieda Meat Purveyors and Hudson Bread to stop in after work to wait out the crippling rush hour traffic.
-For outsiders coming in, that one mile from the exit to the brewery doors could stretch across 15 to 20 minutes.
+For outsiders coming in, that one mile from the exit to the brewery doors could take 15 to 20 minutes.

 As for the future, it’s all about getting beer into bottles and cans and getting them out the door to the people of New Jersey.
 For Silverman, he gets a big kick out of seeing the NJ Beer Co. tap at Prudential Center for concerts and Devils hockey games.
 With the hot summer days coming soon, Bildner is looking forward to cold beer at the end of the day.
 “We put a lot of work into creating our beer.
 Then, you get share it with the people who make it with you,” he said.

 Missed the last installment of Brew Jersey?
-Read all about High Point Brewing Company (Ramstein Brewery).
 Don’t forget to check out the entire Brew Jersey series here.

 Name: New Jersey Beer Company